Lothringen (oil tanker): Capture

-When the Lothringen was captured, it provided valuable new techniques and design in Replenishment at sea and specifically a new type of buoyant rubber hose.
+When the Lothringen was captured, it provided valuable new techniques and design in replenishment at sea and specifically a new type of buoyant rubber hose.

 Allied service

 Lothringen was taken by a prize crew to Bermuda.
 The ship was passed to the Ministry of War Transport and renamed Empire Salvage.
 Her port of registry was changed to London.
 The United Kingdom Official Number 159160 and Code Letters BGTY wer allocated.
-In September, it left Bermuda, crewed by the Royal Fleet Auxiliary and sailed to Halifax, Nova Scotia, Dominion of Canada and in October sailed from there to the United Kingdom as part of Convoy HX 153.
+In September, it left Bermuda, crewed by the Royal Fleet Auxiliary and sailed to Halifax, Nova Scotia, Canada and in October sailed from there to the United Kingdom as part of Convoy HX 153.
 Empire Salvage was used in refuelling experiments with other British ships before fitting out with armament.
 Empire Salvage returned to Halifax and served there as "Station Oiler".
 For Operation Husky, Empire Salvage was in the Mediterranean refuelling ships in Algiers harbour and the Gulf of Salerno.

 In late 1944, Empire Salvage transferred to the Far East supporting British operations there around Ceylon.
 The Empire Salvage was transferred back to the Dutch government but chartered by the Ministry of War Transport for continued operations.